betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 #### Publication date: April 27, 2026

 <!-- begin deck -->
+Debugging MPI applications is often challenging.
+A new resource site provides tips, resources, and a community discussion space aimed at making it a little easier, especially for beginners.
 <!-- end deck -->

 As a graduate student, I wrote codes on Linux systems and used the GNU debugger, `gdb`, extensively.